rizsotto/Bear/source/citnames/man/bear-citnames.1.md

 	compilation database up to date.
 File deletion and addition are both considered.
 But build process change (compiler flags change) might cause duplicate entries.
+    When used with --with-link, requires the existence of both database files.
+    Otherwise, overwrites existing data.

 \--run-checks
 :   Allow the program to verify file location checks on the current machine